swanandp/swanand.pagnis.in/source/_posts/2017-08-19-deconstructing-sql-queries.markdown

 WHERE conditions
 ```

+We seem to be doing some recursive looking stuff, and I find it beautiful.

-An assertion is in order: **a select query operates upon a set, and returns a set**.
+Which also means, an assertion is in order: **a select query operates upon a set, and returns a set**.
 Naturally, a set can be a that of a single element as well.

 ```sql
 SELECT COUNT(*) FROM table WHERE conditions